 The Real Cost of Vaping provides grades 6-12 lessons on teen vaping prevention.
 With these cross-curricular resources from Scholastic and the FDA, students will analyze informational text, collect and present data, and evaluate marketing messages.

-Safety First: Real Drug Education for Teens is the nation’s first harm reduction-based drug education curriculum for high school teachers.
-The free curriculum consists of 15 lessons that can be completed in a 45- to 50-minute class period.
+Safety First: A Comprehensive, Harm-Reduction-Based, Drug Intervention Curriculum from Stanford's REACH Lab is intended for high school students.
+This free curriculum consists of 15 lessons that can be completed in a 45- to 50-minute class period.

 by KidsPeace and Anna Radev (2007)